How to Train a Cat to Go Potty Outside

 How long does outdoor potty training usually take?

 Kittens may adapt within two to three weeks.
-Adult cats often need four to eight weeks of steady routine.
+Adult cats often need four to eight weeks of a steady routine.

 Will my cat still use the litter box indoors?